maubuz/2W6-Notes/docs/wk10/audio_video_svg.md

 <br>

-## Using SVGs
+## Using SVG's

-There are 3 main ways to include SVGs in a webpage:
+There are 3 main ways to include SVG's in a webpage:

 - Importing as an `<img>` source;
 - As an inline element inside the HTML;